 View Related Products by Product Action

-Keywords: H 89 dihydrochloride, H 89 dihydrochloride supplier, Protein, kinases, A, inhibitors, inhibits, PKA, H89, dihydrochloride, Kinase, 2910, Tocris Bioscience
+Keywords: H 89 dihydrochloride, H 89 dihydrochloride supplier, Protein, kinases, A, inhibitors, inhibits, PKA, H89, dihydrochloride, Kinase, Stem, Cell, Proliferation, 2910, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for H 89 dihydrochloride include:

-Xing et al (2015) Dopamine D1 receptor activation regulates the expression of the estrogen synthesis gene aromatase B in radial glial cells.
+Xing et al (2015) DA D1 receptor activation regulates the expression of the estrogen synthesis gene aromatase B in radial glial cells.
 Br J Pharmacol 9 310 PMID: 26388722

 Chou et al (2014) Prostaglandin E2 promotes features of replicative senescence in chronically activated human CD8+ T cells.
 PLoS One 9 e99432 PMID: 24918932

 Isensee et al (2014) Pain modulators regulate the dynamics of PKA-RII phosphorylation in subgroups of sensory neurons.
 J Cell Sci 127 216 PMID: 24190886